Federated Generative Learning with Foundation Models: Federated Generative Learning

-We investigate two types of prompt generation strategies: class-level prompt and instance-level prompt.
-The class-level prompts are generated based on the class names, providing high-level guidance to the generative model.
-On the other hand, the instance-level prompt strategy leverages prompts that are tailored for individual instances in the private dataset, which are more informative for training models.
+We investigate two types of prompt generation: class-level prompt and instance-level prompt: \begin{itemize} \item The class-level prompts are generated based on class names, providing high-level guidance to the generative model.
+For example, for each client, we generate a prompt like `A photo of a \{class name\}' for each data.
+Various images with different types of noise can be generated using each prompt at the class level. \item The instance-level prompt strategy leverages prompts that are tailored for individual instances in the private dataset, which are more informative for training models.
+We use BLIP-v2~\cite{li2023blip} to generate captions for each real image as the instance-level prompt (see Figure 2(b)). \end{itemize} Once the client generates all the prompts, these prompts can be used as inputs to a specific pretrained text encoder (e.g., from CLIP~\cite{radford2021learning}) to generate all the corresponding embeddings.

-Figure ~\ref{fig:prompt} illustrates the two types of prompts.
-For example, we generate prompt like ``A photo of a \{class name\}'' for every class.
-Each class-level prompt can used to synthesize many images accompanying different noises.
-Motivated by \cite{lei2023caption}, we use BLIP-v2~\cite{} to generate captions for each real image $\bx_i$ as the instance-level prompt, denoted as $\bp_i$.
-After receiving prompts and corresponding labels $\{(\bp_i, y_i)\}_{i=1}^N$ from all clients, where $N$ is the number of total prompts, the server aggregates them for data synthesis with foundation generative models, \ie Stable Diffusion.
+Basically, given a data point $(x, y)$, we first generate its corresponding prompt, denoted as $p$.
+Then, we create the text embedding $e$ based on the prompt $p$.
+After receiving all $(e, y)$ from all clients, the server aggregates them for data synthesis with foundation generative models.
+By default, we use the Stable Diffusion as the generative model, and in Table~\ref{tb:gen}, we present the results obtained using different generative models.